ksu-cs-textbooks/cis301/content/6-chapter/6_2-existRules.md

 ∀ x (Bunny(x) → Fluffy(x)), ∃ x (Fast(x) ∧ Bunny(x)) ⊢ ∃ x (Fast(x) ∧ Fluffy(x))
 ```

-Since we are trying to prove a statement about some individual, it makes sense that we would start the process of an `∃e` subproof where we introduce an alias (`thumper`) for the fast bunny.
+Since we are trying to prove a claim about some individual, it makes sense that we would start the process of an `∃e` subproof where we introduce an alias (`thumper`) for the fast bunny.
 We will try to reach the conclusion by the end of that subproof.
 Here is the setup:

 ```text
 ∀ x (Bunny(x) → Fluffy(x)), ∃ x (Fast(x) ∧ Bunny(x)) ⊢ ∃ x (Fast(x) ∧ Fluffy(x))